tim-taylor/evobee/docs/evobee-odd.md

 The other available foraging strategies are `random`, and `random-flower`.
 The `random` strategy involves first making a move in a random direction, then looking for a nearby flower.
 If a flower is found, the pollinator then moves to that if it is a visit candidate.
 The `random-flower` strategy involves first looking for a nearby unvisited flower from the pollinator's current position.
 If one is found and it is a visit candidate, the pollinator moves to a randomly selected flower from the eligible flowers found.
 If no flower is seen, it moves in a random direction.

-In addition to the foraging logic outlined above, each species of pollinator may be configured to exhibit *pollen constancy* (constancy-type=simple in the configurat.
+In addition to the foraging logic outlined above, each species of pollinator may be configured to exhibit *pollen constancy* (`constancy-type=simple` in the configuration file).
+In this case, the probability that a pollinator lands on a flower is further regulated by whether the flower is the

 Pollen transfer processes occur during each flower visit by a pollinator.
 These are described in a subsequent section ([Pollinator action on flowers](#pollinator-action-on-flowers])).